artsy/artsy.github.io/source/_posts/2012-06-23-restful-api-caching-cookbook.markdown

 Most large scale web properties operate on data with the following requirements.

 * Partition cache in sync with object ownership and permissions.
 For example, a `Widget` may have different representations depending on whether `current_user` owns it or not or may choose to return a `401 Access Denied` in some of the cases.
-* Retrieve objects from cache nomatter where the calling code appears.
+* Retrieve objects from cache no matter where the calling code appears.
 The above strategy would generate identical keys from two different locations within the same function.
 * Invalidate entire cached collections when one of the objects in a collection has changed.
-For example, invalidate all cached instances of `Widget` when a new `WidgetCategory` is created and forces a reorganization of those widgets.
+For example, invalidate all cached instances of `Widget` when a new `WidgetCategory` is created and forces a reorganisation of those widgets.

 Garner will help you introduce such aspects of your domain model into the cache and solve all these.